 Autograph Authentication: Where to Get Autographs Authenticated...and More March 12 2021

-Other collectors look for authentications to know they
+Collectors look for autograph authentication help to know they

-are looking at legitimate autographs, and as such will pay extra money for the certification.
+are looking at legitimate autographs they are interested in buying, and as such will pay extra money for the certification.
 Without verification from a trusted source and their invoice or Certificate of Authenticity or both, you might find yourself inadvertently devaluing your collection, which if you come to eventually sell, end up getting less for the many dollars you spent.

 For some collectors, getting proof from independent companies is the absolute most important thing when it comes time to buying or selling, especially as how easy it is to fake certain signatures these days.
 With printers able to recreate a perfect scan in any kind of ink style as well as artificial ageing processes for the paper or whatever medium its signed to, autograph authentication could be a must if you don´t trust your seller.

-So where is the best place to get your autographs authenticated?
-Autograph authentication is best carried out by well known and established autograph authenticators such as PSA Authentication and Grading Services, Beckett Authentication Services, and JSA (James Spence Authentication).
+So what is the best autograph authentication company to get your autographs authenticated?
+Autograph authentication can be carried out by better-known autograph authenticators such as PSA Authentication and Grading Services, Beckett Authentication Services, and JSA (James Spence Authentication).

 Keep in mind that - according to research published in professional autograph collecting magazines - autograph authentication companies offer, at best, up to 60% accuracy in their results.

-Note well that these businesses have a role distinct from the work and responsibility of an autograph dealer: whilst many dealers do of course have a high level of expertise and experience of evaluating an item’s genuineness, it is autograph authenticators and their place as an independent party outside of the buy/sell process who are fully dedicated to authenticity as a business.
+Note well that these autograph authentication services have a role distinct from the work and responsibility of an autograph dealer: whilst many dealers do of course have a high level of expertise and experience of evaluating an item’s genuineness, it is autograph authenticators and their place as an independent party outside of the buy/sell process who are fully dedicated to authenticity as a business.

 This is like car dealers and those that repair cars, both are in the car business, but one sells cars, while the others offer a service related.
 Well, in a similar fashion you have autograph dealers and autograph authentication services.
 Some dealers also offer paid authentications, but most don´t.